-- provide rigorous componentwise forward error bounds and both componentwise and normwise backward error bounds, - make minimal assumptions about the solvers used in steps 1 and 4, so that the analysis is applicable to all the situations mentioned above, as well as to others that can be envisaged, - treat the precisions u_f , u_s , u, and u_r as independent parameters.
+- provide rigorous componentwise forward error bounds and both componentwise and normwise backward error bounds; - make minimal assumptions about the solvers used in steps 1 and 4, so that the analysis is applicable to all the situations mentioned above, as well as to others that can be envisaged; - treat the precisions u_f , u_s , u, and u_r as independent parameters.

 Our results generalize and unify most existing analyses, including the recent forward error analysis of [9].
-We make one omission: we do not try to prove a "one step of iterative refinement in fixed precision implies componentwise backward stability" result [16], [31], which is of lesser practical importance.
+We make one omission: we do not try to prove a "one step of iterative refinement in fixed precision implies componentwise backward stability" result [17], [34], which is of lesser practical importance.
 However, such a result can be obtained by extending our analysis, under further assumptions on the solver.

-Iterative refinement is often used as a way to restore stability when a factorization has been computed in a way that preserves structure and reduces cost at the expense of potential stability, as for example with sparse matrices [7], [38] or symmetric quasidefinite matrices [14].
+Iterative refinement is often used as a way to restore stability when a factorization has been computed in a way that preserves structure and reduces cost at the expense of potential stability, as, for example, with sparse matrices [7], [41] or symmetric quasi-definite matrices [14].
 Our analysis can be applied to these situations, since we make very general assumptions on the solver.

 Our attention is focused exclusively on iterative refinement as described in Algorithm 1.1.
-We do not consider here recursive (also known as binary cascade, or k-fold) iterative refinement, in which each solve on step 4 of the algorithm is carried out by a recursive application of iterative refinement, possibly with increasing precision [22], [32].
+We do not consider here recursive (also known as binary cascade, or k-fold) iterative refinement, in which each solve in step 4 of the algorithm is carried out by a recursive application of iterative refinement, possibly with increasing precision [23], [35].
 We also do not consider hybrid schemes, such as that in [8], that combine iterative refinement with some other iterative method in such a way that the basic structure of the algorithm is changed.

 2. Preliminaries.
 We now summarize our notation and our assumptions on the solver.
-We will use the standard model of floating point arithmetic [18, sec.
+We will use the standard model of floating point arithmetic [19, sect.
 2.2].
 Given an integer k, we define

-$$\gamma_k = ku/(1 - ku).$$
+$$\gamma_k = \frac{ku}{1 - ku}.$$